mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 where the bar denotes averaging over volumes of a run.

-For spatial specificity, we visually compared the spiral images to the ME reference scan, which exhibits a high geometric veracity due to its spin-warp nature, i.e., high bandwidth.
+Our assessment of spatial specificity was based on the ME reference scan, which exhibits a high geometric veracity due to its spin-warp nature, i.e., high bandwidth.
 We overlaid the contour edges (intensity isolines) of the mean (over echoes) of the ME images onto the mean spiral images
 $$\overset{\overline{}}{m\left( \mathbf{r}_{\rho} \right)}$$ to inspect the
 congruency of anatomical boundaries between the scans.